Spin Fishing For Salmon: 5 Most Effective Methods and Baits

 The best all-purpose fishing line for salmon fishing with spinning reels for anglers and guides fishing around the Great Lakes region is 12 to 14-pound Sufix Elite monofilament line.

-The Sufix Elite line is strong, thin, yet still supple and is good for all methods of salmon fishing.
+The Sufix Elite line is strong and thin, yet still supple, and is good for all methods of salmon fishing.

-If you are fishing big rivers on the west coast or the big rivers like the Niagara River, the guides use 16 to 18-pound mainline.
+If you are fishing big rivers on the West Coast or the big rivers like the Niagara River, the guides use a 16 to 18-pound mainline.
 However, there are times when a 10-pound line or a 20-pound line might be better.

 The Sufix Elite line is also the best line for guys that float fish.

-Sufix Elite is also recommended by other river guides and river anglers who fish for both salmon and steelhead.
-It’ works well on spinning reels as well as baitcasting reels and Centerpin reels.
+Sufix Elite is also recommended by other river guides and river anglers who fish for both salmon.
+It works well on spinning reels as well as baitcasting reels and Centerpin reels.

-For more advanced anglers that float fish or lure fish, a braided line can be a better option.
-It’s strong but with a much thinner diameter which means more line on the reel and the no-stretch properties of the line make hook sets better.
+For more advanced anglers who float fish or lure fish, a braided line can be a better option.
+It’s strong but with a much thinner diameter, which means more line on the reel, and the no-stretch properties of the line make hook sets better.

-If you have been following my other articles, you may already know that when presenting a bait, I believe speed is the most critical factor to a great presentation and catching 10X more fish, which is why you should learn to control your bait speed.
+If you have been following my other articles, you may already know that when presenting a bait, I believe speed is the most critical factor to a great presentation and catching ten times more fish, which is why you should learn to control your bait speed.

-Braided lines also tend to be more buoyant which is a benefit when float fishing.
-New anglers and anglers not used to using braided lines often have issues with braided line wrapping around the tip, It’s one of the main reasons I don’t use it when guiding.
+Braided lines also tend to be more buoyant, which is a benefit when float fishing.
+New anglers and anglers not used to using braided lines often have issues with braided lines wrapping around the tip, It’s one of the main reasons I don’t use it when guiding.

 However, you can get used to it, and it’s best if you have some experience fishing before you go with braided lines.